sashang/titan/Readme.md

 The following are associated with `sashang@gmail.com`
 * https://github.com/sashang/titan (this is private so not publically visible)

+If you want to keep running this then talk to https://compositional-it.com/.
+They're an IT consulting firm that will understand the tech stack used.

 ## Requirements
 The SAFE stack for F# web development.
 Follow the instructions there to install